webdriverio-community/wdio-html-reporter/README.md

 ### A functioning wdio.config.ts is provided in the [/samples/wdio.config.ts](/samples/wdio.config.ts)

-below are snippets from that file
+below are snippets from that file.

+For a typescript compile in your test project you may have to add the script below to your package.json and rerun the npm install if you are getting duplicate types.

+Add to devDependencies:

+"@wdio/types": "^7.8.0",

+Add to scripts:

+"postinstall": "rimraf -rm node_modules/wdio-nice-html-reporter/node_modules/@wdio/types"

 ```typescript
 // wdio.config.ts